ruszkipista/cims03-my-car/README.md

 * on the `maintain.html` page there is one modal pop-up embedded for record deletion confirmation.
 The suggestion I received was to have as many modals as many rows are generated on the page.
 I successfully generalized the modal with a javascript function, so one modal is enough.
 * separated the web server (Flask) code part from the form-database codes
 ### Known issues
-* "Unit Conversions" table is sorted by "_id" fieldis and not the referred Unit Name.
-This does group values, but not alphabetically as one would expect.
+* "Unit Conversions" table is sorted by `*_id` foreign key fields and not the referred foreign value Unit Name.
+Although this still groups values together, but not alphabetically as one would expect.
-* form and database related codes are co-dependent, because I did not generate 2 sets of field names (one set for the forms, one set for DB) and translation between them
+* input form and database related codes are co-dependent, because there is only one set of field names which are used by both code parts

 ## 6. Testing

 First step in testing was the validation of HTML, CSS and JS code with [Markup Validation Service](https://validator.w3.org/), [CSS Validation Service](https://jigsaw.w3.org/css-validator/), [JS Hint](https://jshint.com/) respectively.
 The whole testing was conducted manually on Windows 10 desktop device running Chrome browser on a 1920x1080 resolution screen and on an Android tablet.
-Not tested on mobile phone, because the limited sceen estate does not allow game play in a way as intended.
+Not tested on mobile phone, because the limited sceen estate does not allow wide tables handling comfortably.

-See the whole <a href="https://ruszkipista.github.io/cims03-my-car/assets/doc/ci-ms3-test-log.html" target="_blank">test log</a> in a webpage.
+See the whole <a href="https://ruszkipista.github.io/cims03-my-car/static/doc/my-car-test-suite.html" target="_blank">test suite</a> in a webpage.

 No additional bugs were discovered during the final testing.